CiscoDevNet/terraform-provider-fmc/docs/resources/device.md

 page_title: "fmc_device Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This resource manages a Device.
+This resource is not supported in cdFMC - to register the device in cdFMC, please use Security Cloud Control API instead.
 ---

 # fmc_device (Resource)

 This resource manages a Device.
+This resource is not supported in cdFMC - to register the device in cdFMC, please use Security Cloud Control API instead.

 ## Example Usage